How Much Does It Cost to Build a House in NZ? (2026)

 Related cost guides

 Sources: Trade Me Property building-cost guide 2026; MoneyHub NZ building costs per m²; Cordell Construction Cost Index.
-Figures are 2026 estimates for guidance only and exclude GST unless stated — always get written quotes for your specific project.
+Figures are 2026 estimates for guidance only and exclude GST unless stated, so always get written quotes for your specific project.
 Last updated 2026-05.